Bibliographic information and abstracts for selected publications. Please consult the original periodical or book for the complete text.

 The book comprises three parts: Data Collection, Data Processing and Statistical Methods, and Foundations for Data Analysis.
 These areas are separated in order to emphasize to developing and experienced practitioners the need to plan each methodological step carefully, the relationships among these three aspects of methodology, and the potential for fruitful cross-fertilization and hybridization of methods.

 Podesva, Robert J., Jermay Jamsu, and Patrick Callier.
-Accepted with revisions.
+2015.
 Constraints on the social meaning of released /t/: A production and perception study of U.S. politicians.
 Language Variation and Change.

 Previous studies on released /t/ collectively suggest that the linguistic feature is associated with intelligence and education, social meanings that can be recruited in constructing articulate personas.
 This study examines the production of released /t/ by six prominent U.S. political figures, as well as the social meanings listeners attribute to the variant.
 Employing a matched guise technique facilitated by digital stimuli manipulation, we find that the social meanings associated with released /t/ are constrained by linguistic and social factors.
 Regarding the former, word-medial /t/ releases carry stronger social meanings than those appearing word-finally.
 With respect to social factors, listener interpretations vary according to the identity of the speaker and knowledge of how frequently particular speakers produce /t/ releases.
 Thus, even though conventionalized associations between linguistic forms and meanings can be drawn upon to construct articulate personas, not all speakers can do so with equal effectiveness.